postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/adding-private-network.md

 ## Using the approval process workflow

-As a quality control measure, your team can turn on an optional approval process workflow in which only users with the API Network Manager role can add APIs to your Private API Network.
+As a quality control measure, your team can turn on an optional approval process workflow in which only designated users with the [API Network Manager role](/docs/collaborating-in-postman/roles-and-permissions/#team-roles) can add APIs to your Private API Network.

 To use this approval process for your team, you need to complete two steps first: